 You will have access to state-of-the-art facilities as a Speech and Language Therapy student, including our language analysis lab for the transcription and analysis of recorded samples of language.

-You'll also have access to our on-campus clinics, the Children's Speech and Language Clinic, and the Tavistock Aphasia Centre, where you will benefit from observing qualified therapists at work, and begin your clinical work experience treating both adults and children with communication difficulties.
+You'll also have access to our campus clinics, the Children's Speech and Language Clinic, and the Tavistock Aphasia Centre, where you will benefit from observing qualified therapists at work, and begin your clinical work experience treating both adults and children with communication difficulties.

 Your practical, workplace skills will be developed through clinical experiences which are embedded throughout your degree programme.

-You will undertake a variety of work placements throughout your degree.
+You'll undertake a variety of work placements throughout your degree.